PSALM 30 – Daily Dose of Dedication and Thanks

 Of racing and working for what we don’t need.

-And I, when I choose from whirling thoughts in my head,
+When I choose from the thoughts of the whirl in my head

 Shalvi is my stillness, the witness who wonders